-One of the first harmonizing activities I like to do with all levels of students is to harmonize and re-harmonize a familiar folk tune.
+One of the first harmonizing activities I like to do with all levels of students to compose interesting harmony is to harmonize and re-harmonize a familiar folk tune.
 I particularly like to do this with Twinkle Twinkle Little Star as it harmonizes with traditional I, IV and V7 harmony as well as harmonizes with many secondary chords and seventh chords.
 Here is how I introduce it, sometimes combining several of these steps into 1 week of assignments depending on the ability of the student.

 - Encourage them to play the tune by ear.
 Try to have them pick out the first part of the tune at the lesson.
 If this is somewhat successful, then tell them to come back with the melody polished up.
 If it is not successful, then make a note that you may need to find some easier tunes to help your student learn to play by ear.
 Then, give them this Twinkle Twinkle Melody in C. You might also be interested in giving them the same tune in a different key: Twinkle Twinkle Melody in D.

 - When they return and can play the tune successfully, then ask them to use their chord progression they are practicing in lessons (or root position chords work as well) to harmonize the piece for the next week.
 Make sure you do this to the first part of the tune before they leave their lesson.
 They must feel like they can do it when they leave the lesson to be most successful at home.
 I make them do this by ear…I don’t think most students need music, though they may still wan to look at the melody as they choose the harmony.